Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 title: NetworkManager
 ---

-The `NetworkManager` is a required **Netcode for GameObjects (Netcode)** component that has all of your project's netcode related settings.
-Think of it as the "central netcode hub" for your netcode enabled project.
+The `NetworkManager` is a required Netcode for GameObjects component that has all of your project's netcode-related settings.
+Think of it as the central netcode hub for your netcode-enabled project.

-### `NetworkManager` Inspector properties
+## `NetworkManager` Inspector properties

 - **LogLevel**:  Sets the network logging level
 - **PlayerPrefab**:  When a Prefab is assigned, the Prefab will be instantiated as the player object and assigned to the newly connected and authorized client.